ulybyshev/Green-Kubo_solver/README.md

 	4 ....
 	Nt ....
 ```

+Note that in this regime the first row in the data file corresponds to the first time slice, i.e. Euclidean correlator
+in which the source and the sink are separated by ONE lattice spacing.

 -e : If this option exists, the input of errors is canceled (only two columns in the file with correlator data).
 In this case the error estimation and the automated procedures for choosing the regularization parameter don't work.